...

 Choose the Appropriate Filler Metal

 When welding, the filler metal you select must be compatible with the fabrication’s mechanical properties.
-For more efficient welding, it’s best to ensure the filler material is thinner than your metal sheet.
+For more efficient welding, it’s best to ensure the filler material is thinner than your sheet cutting.
 For example, if your metal sheet is 1 mm, use a filler that’s about 0.5 or 0.6 mm.

 Thick fillers often require higher heat to melt and may increase the risk of deformation, warping, and excessive heat build-up.
 In addition, ensure it’s thick enough to produce durable weld.
 You also need to consider factors like metal types, thermal expansion, corrosion resistance, and mechanical features of the filler to reduce the chances of welding defects.
 For example, an aluminum sheet will require a thicker filler than steel.